Sprytile/SprytileDocs/docs/tutorial/tilesets.md

 # Tilesets and Sprytile

-Before getting started with using Sprytile, we'll discuss limitations to be aware of when creating or using textures for 3D.
+Before starting to use Sprytile we'll discuss tilesets, which are an important concept for Sprytile.

+Tilesets are image files containing multiple tiles.
+In old games, these were used to build 2D levels.
+In Sprytile, we use the same concept but to build in 3D.

+You can either create a tileset from scratch or use existing asset packs.
+Either way, you should be aware of some limitations with using images as textures in 3D.

 ## Power of Two textures